rflandau/Orv/README.md

 ### Merging (Root-Root joins)

 When two root VKs meet, they can join vaults by performing a MERGE.
 The VK who requested the merge (sent the original MERGE) packet, becomes the root of the new, conjoined vault.
 Once a VK receives the MERGE_ACCEPT, it can safely assume that it has acquired root status.
-It then sends INCR down to its original child VKs (not down the branch of the recently merged VK!), to notify them that that their heights have increased by one step. *This represents the only instance of messages being sent **down** a vault*.
+It then sends INCREMENT down to its original child VKs (not down the branch of the recently merged VK!), to notify them that that their heights have increased by one step. *This represents the only instance of messages being sent **down** a vault*.

 Without a dragon's hoard (below), MERGEs are the only way for a VK (and thus, a vault) to increase its height.